 In California, you typically must be related to the one you lost.

-By speaking with a wrongful death attorney at Wells Call, you’ll be able to determine who has standing for the loss of your loved one.
+By speaking with a wrongful death attorney at Wells Call Injury Lawyers, you’ll be able to determine who has stood for the loss of your loved one.

 The term ‘negligence’ is used a lot in the legal world.